OceanParcels/parcels_gallery/README.md

  - got to https://github.com/OceanParcels/parcels_gallery and click on pull request to add your pull request
  - wait for your request to be merged

+##
+To have the table in the jupyter-notebook template showing the version of the python packages: <br>
+conda install -c conda-forge version_information

 # Binder address

 https://mybinder.org/v2/gh/OceanParcels/parcels_gallery/HEAD